In vitro fertilization (IVF) literally means, ‘fertilized in glass’.

 Superovulation > Ultrasound Monitoring > Egg Collection > Fertilization > Embryo Transfer

 The chances of pregnancy with IVF are increased if more than one egg is recovered.
-To achieve this, the ovaries are stimulated with fertility drugs (super-ovulation) in order to grow at least three mature eggs.
+To achieve this, the ovaries are stimulated with fertility drugs (super-ovulation) with the intention of growing at least three mature eggs.
 A number of different drugs and protocols are used in the treatment.

-The most commonly used protocol for IVF involves first giving a drug called a gonadotrophin releasing hormone agonist (GnRH agonist) either by daily injection or as a nasal spray.
-The aim of this drug is to temporarily suppress the woman's natural hormones.
+The most commonly used protocol for IVF involves first giving a drug called a gonadotropin releasing hormone agonist (GnRH agonist) either by daily injection or as a nasal spray.
+The aim of this drug is to temporarily suppress the woman’s natural hormones and control the timing of ovulation.
 This is called down-regulation and allows for greater control over the treatment cycle.
-Symptoms such as hot flushes, headaches, mood changes and night sweats may be noticed.
-These symptoms usually last for a relatively short period of time and have no long lasting complications.

-After 'down regulation' has been achieved (approx two weeks), the GnRH agonist is continued and injections of FSH/LH are given to stimulate the ovaries.
+After ‘down regulation’ has been achieved (approx. two weeks), the GnRH agonist is continued, and injections of FSH ± LH are given to stimulate the ovaries.
+The second protocol we use is called an Antagonist Protocol where an additional injection is introduced on day 5 or 6 of stimulation to again allow good control of the woman’s hormones.

 Eggs are microscopic but they grow in fluid filled structures (follicles) which can be clearly seen on ultrasound scan.
 The development of the follicles is routinely monitored using vaginal ultrasound scans.
-After about 10-12 days of the injections, the follicles will almost be mature.
-The woman is asked to stop both the GnRH agonist and the FSH/hMG injections and a different injection called human chorionic gonadotrophin (hCG) is given.
-The hCG injection is carefully timed and is usually given at night to allow egg collection to be performed.
+After about 7-12 days of the injections, the follicles will almost be mature.
+The woman is asked to stop her stimulation drugs and a trigger injection called human chorionic gonadotropin (hCG) is given.
+The hCG injection is carefully timed and is usually given at night with the egg collection being performed 36 hours later in the morning.

-This is usually performed in the morning, approximately 36 hours after the hCG injection.
-The most common method of collecting the eggs is via vaginal ultrasound guided egg collection.
-It is a minor and safe surgical procedure.
 A vaginal ultrasound probe with a fine hollow needle attached to it is inserted into the vagina.
-Under ultrasound guidance, the needle is then advanced from the vaginal wall into the ovary to suck out the fluid from the follicle that contains the egg.
-Each egg is removed in turn through the needle by a suction device.
+Under ultrasound guidance, the needle is then advanced into the ovary to suck out the fluid from the follicle that contains the egg.
+Each follicle is emptied in turn and the fluid passed directly to the laboratory team.
+The eggs are identified and prepared for interaction with partners sperm.
 The whole procedure takes about 20-30 minutes.
-It is usually performed under sedation or in certain cases under general anaesthesia.

 On the day of egg collection, the male partner is asked to provide a semen sample.
-The sperm is washed in a culture medium and prepared in order to separate the sperm from seminal plasma.
-The eggs are collected into a specially prepared culture medium and once collected, they are examined under the microscope and each is graded for maturity.
+The sperm is washed in culture medium and prepared.
+The eggs are collected into a specially prepared culture medium and once collected, they are examined under the microscope.
 The eggs are then placed in the incubator for a period of time (about 3-4 hours) before they are mixed with the selected sperm.

 About 12 hours later the fertilized egg starts to divide into two cells, and subsequently into four and so on.
-After about 48-72 hours from the egg collection, the embryos will usually consist of 4-8 cells each, and are ready for transfer to the woman's uterus.
+After about 48-72 hours from the egg collection, the embryos will usually consist of 4-8 cells each, by five days from the egg collection they will have formed blastocysts.
+Embryos or blastocysts are ready for transfer to the woman’s uterus on day 2 or day 3 (embryos) or day 5 (blastocysts).

 The embryo transfer procedure is quite simple and is usually pain free.
 No anaesthetic is necessary.
 One or two embryos suspended in a drop of culture medium are loaded in a fine plastic catheter with a syringe on one end.
 Gently and carefully, the doctor or nurse guides the tip of the catheter through the vagina and cervix, and deposits the embryos into the uterine cavity.
 The procedure is guided using ultrasound scanning to check the position of the catheter.